This post may contain affiliate links. Please read our disclosure policy.

 Ingredients

-• 2 tbsp taco seasoning or fajita seasoning
+• 2 tablespoons taco seasoning, or fajita seasoning

 Instructions

-• Heat 1 tablespoon of oil in a large skillet over medium-high heat.
+• Heat 1 tablespoon of the 2 tablespoons olive oil in a large skillet over medium-high heat.

-• Add the steak in a single layer (cook in batches if needed to avoid overcrowding the pan), and sprinkle with 1 tablespoon of seasoning.
+• Add the 2 pounds flank steak in a single layer (cook in batches if needed to avoid overcrowding the pan), and sprinkle with 1 tablespoon of the 2 tablespoons taco seasoning.

 • Cook for around 1-2 minutes per side.
 Set aside.